Philosobyte/TournamentManager/README.md

 Bugs to Fix
 + Disallow duplicate names
 + Disallow white space or an empty string as names
++ Currently the Enter key will create a new line in a text edit box.
+The Enter key should map to a button.

 Features to implement
 + Allow the user to view all the winners for a particular Round